 Celtic music is a broad grouping of music genres that evolved out of the folk music traditions of the Celtic people of Western Europe.
 It refers to both orally-transmitted traditional music and recorded music.
 The styles vary considerably to include everything from traditional music to a wide range of hybrids.

 An old-time jam is, naturally, a place where folks get together to play old-time music.
-"Fiddle tunes" form the bulk of the old time jam repertoire, but other songs may be played as well.
-There are hundreds, perhaps thousands, of potential tunes in the Old Time repertoire.
-This varies to some extent by region, but there are several dozen "standards" which will be known anywhere.
+"Fiddle tunes" form the bulk of the old-time jam repertoire, but other songs may be played as well.
+Hundreds, perhaps thousands, of potential tunes are in the Old-Time repertoire.
+This varies by region, but there are several dozen "standards" that will be known anywhere.
 Banjos, fiddles, and guitars comprise the primary instruments, but don't be surprised to find someone playing the bass, washboard, spoon, bones, jug, etc. You're bound to find people of all ages, walks of life, and ability levels.
 The atmosphere will almost always be welcoming.

-Nestled in a beautifully wooded area, Winolequa Park is conveniently located close to Interstate 5.
-Less than 2 hours drive south of Seattle and an hour north of Portland, this gem of a Pickersfest is within close driving distance for plenty of great pickers who show up every year for it.
+Winolequa Park: Nestled in a beautifully wooded area, Winolequa Park is conveniently located close to Interstate 5.
+Less than 2 hours' drive south of Seattle and an hour north of Portland, this gem of a Pickersfest is within close driving distance of plenty of great pickers who show up every year for it.
 And since the festival is put on by an all-volunteer staff, the price of admission is remarkably inexpensive.

 The Winlock Pickersfest is a labor of love created by a dedicated group of volunteers from the Washington Acoustic Music Association (WAMA) and co-sponsored by the Winlock Park Board.

 Food is available at the festival, prepared by and supporting the Winlock Youth Baseball organization, at the baseball field concession behind the stage, starting at noon on Friday through Sunday Breakfast.